Parsa-Rezaifar/3D-hand-tracking/README.md

 The 3D environment in unity is interactive and you can move to any directions and deal with cubes

 You can simulate any shapes of your hand like : hand gesturs , showing hand signs , showing numbers and a lot more

+Note : in case of using this project , i used mediapipe library